patchshorts/cgodwin.io/src/posts/architecting-network-solutions-in-gcp.md

 * High Availability VPNs
 * Router appliances

-Cloud armor is an application layer(OSI Layer 7) web applications firewall(WAF) what protects against DDoS. attacts, cross-site scripting, and Database injections.
+Cloud armor is an application layer(OSI Layer 7) web applications firewall(WAF) what protects against DDoS. attacks, cross-site scripting, and Database injections.
 The preconfiguration for Cloud Armor uses rules mitigating OWASPs top ten threat list.
 Cloud Armor has security policies that filter connections that use attack methodologies allowing the ones free of them to pass.
 Policies are available as preconfiguration while allowing for manually configured policies.
 Rules are defined with a rules language, but policies can also simply specify whitelists of trusted parties.

 ## VPCs, Sharing, Subnets, and Peering
 Virtual Private Clouds(VPCs) are networks which exist in the cloud at the global scale, so VPCs in google span all regions.
 VPCs have subnets and all resources that use internal ips, which are Compute Engine based services for the most part.
 Cloud Run and App Engine can connect to VPC resources through a Serverless VPC connector, though the connectors for each.